 Four source vocabularies were mapped to the OMOP standard vocabulary, see Table 2.
-Of these, the ICD10-SE and drugs could be mapped automatically.
-The ICD10-SE had a large overlap with the international ICD10, which has a standard mapping to SNOMED in the OMOP vocabulary.
+Firstly, the ICD10-SE and drugs could be mapped automatically.
+The ~33k unique ICD10-SE codes had a large overlap with the international ICD10 codes.
+Either the first five, four or three code characters were mapped to a ICD10 equivalent.
 The drug concepts were mapped using ATC code, drug strength and drug form.
 Using this information, most concepts could be mapped to RxNorm clinical drug concepts.
+For both the ICD10-SE and RxNorm codes, an assessment of the quality of the mapping still needs to be performed.

-The NOMESCO vocabulary contained 6012 chirurgical and non-chirurgical procedures.
-No equivalent existed in the OMOP vocabulary and therefore we started a manual mapping, which is still in progress.
-At the time of writing, 104 were mapped.
+Secondly, a subset of NOMESCO codes was mapped manually to the standard vocabulary.
+The full NOMESCO vocabulary contained 6012 chirurgical and non-chirurgical procedures and this vocabulary did not exist in the OMOP vocabulary.
+At the time of writing, 104 NOMESCO codes were mapped.
 Lastly, the 163 provider specialties were all manually mapped.